avatardeejay/grove/README.md

 #### Hidden Options

-- `labyrinth` or `lab` toggles the storage of future saves between a flat folder structure and the original folder structure the files were in (labyrinth mode).
+- `labyrinth` or `lab` toggles the storage of future saves between default and labyrinth mode.
 Indicated in the UI when on.

-- `delete` deletes the project (it’ll warn you).
+- `delete` deletes the project with a warning.

 ## License